By Adam J. Pearson

 If desire is arising, then consciousness is appearing as the desirer, desiring, and desired.

 If shame is arising, then consciousness is appearing as the feeling of not being enough and as those who are compared with to arrive at that feeling.

-If the anxiety is arising, then consciousness is appearing as feeling anxious, feeling like the one who is anxious, and whatever image we have of what we seem to be anxious about.
+If the anxiety is arising, then consciousness is appearing as the anxiety feeling itself, the feeling of being the ‘one’ who is anxious, and as the mental image of what we seem to be anxious about.

 Moving from Abstract Understanding to Concrete Seeing

 This sounds so simple and obvious and we may have heard it a thousand times from Ramana Maharshi, Nisargadatta Maharaj, and other teachers, but when it really hits home, it’s incredibly profound.
 We can seem to feel intensely angry and resist that anger and yet as soon as we note that it’s consciousnes appearing as the anger, the angry “me,” the “other” we’re seemingly angry at, and the resistance to this arising, something shifts.